awsdocs/aws-systems-manager-user-guide/doc_source/run-remote-documents.md

      ```
      {
-         "owner": "TestUser1",
+         "owner":"TestUser",
-         "repository": "SSMTestDocsRepo",
+         "repository":"GitHubTestExamples",
-         "path": "SSMDocs/mySSMdoc.yml",
+         "path":"scripts/python/test-script",
-         "branch": "myBranch",
+         "getOptions":"branch:exampleBranch",
-         "tokenInfo": "{{ssm-secure:myAccessTokenParam}}"
+         "tokenInfo":"{{ssm-secure:my-secure-string-token}}"
      }
      ```
 **Note**
-`"branch"` is required only if your SSM document is stored in a branch other than `master`\.
+`getOptions` are extra options to retrieve content from a branch other than master, or from a specific commit in the repository\. `getOptions` can be omitted if you are using the latest commit in the master branch\.
+The `branch` parameter is required only if your SSM document is stored in a branch other than `master`\.
 To use the version of your SSM document in a particular *commit* in your repository, use `commitID` with `getOptions` instead of `branch`\.
 For example:

      ```